aranghat/asp-net-core-excersise-1/README.md

-## ASP.Net MVC Exercise 5
+## ASP.Net Core MVC

 ### Objective
-Create an ASP.Net MVC application and implement CRUD operations in database using Entity Framework.
+Create an ASP.Net MVC application .

 ### Problem Statement
 * As a member of the development team at GlobalIT, you have developed a Web application for GadgetWorld, which consists of the following views: